temach/reports/CIA-LAB-2-Booting.md

 The first stage of the bootloader fits into the first sector on disk, its a really small part whose purpose is to load the stage 1.5 code to memory and start its execution.

-The stage 1.5 code is placed in the (usually) unused space on the hard drive after the MBR partiton table, but before the first partition.
+The stage 1.5 code is placed in the (usually) unused space on the hard drive after the MBR partition table, but before the first partition.
 GPT partitioning and other (unusual) layouts do not provide this space.
 This is the core image of GRUB.
 It is built by the grub-mkimage program.
 Usually, it contains just enough modules to access `/boot/grub`, and load stage 2 code/data (including menu handling, the ability to load target operating systems, and so on) from the ext2/3/4 filesystem at run-time.
 The core image has to be kept small since the areas of disk where it must be installed are often as small as 32KB.

-Finally the stage 2 resides on an actual filesystem and is a collection of code and data with more GRUB functionallity.
+Finally the stage 2 resides on an actual filesystem and is a collection of code and data with more GRUB functionality.
 Such menu handling, the ability to load target operating systems (i.e. different bootloaders including chaining mechanisms), and so on.

 sources:
 1. https://www.gnu.org/software/grub/manual/grub/grub.html#BIOS-installation